 To actually solve the issues you uncover, you’ll want to consult with those well versed in WordPress security to make sure that malicious activity is severely minimized in the future — a win-win for both you and your users.

 Which WordPress audit trail plugin should you use?

 There are quite a few WordPress audit trail plugins to choose from, depending on your requirements.
-If you’re looking for a full-featured, comprehensive audit log — for example, when ascertaining the exact changes made to your site — take a look at WP Security Audit Log plugin.
+If you’re looking for a full-featured, comprehensive audit log — for example, when ascertaining the exact changes made to your site — take a look at the WP Activity Log plugin.

 This solution was developed with security in mind, so it’s arguably the most comprehensive WordPress audit log you’ll find.
 What’s more, there are a number of premium add-ons that can help you configure automated email alerts, generate reports — and more.

 However, if you’re looking for a basic log, the Simple Histoory plugin is the way to go.

 It was one of the first audit trail plugins for WordPress, and it has fantastic ease of use and enables you to receive audit notifications through an RSS feed.

 How to decode your security logs to improve WordPress security (4 key elements)